 Posted on October 26, 2015

 Brown Patch Fungus – Homeowner’s often contact us about brown patches that appear in their north Texas lawns.
 ‘Brown patch‘ is actually the Rhizoctonia fungus species.
 Brown patch fungus has the potential to cause widespread damage to Dallas lawns.
-It effects warm season turf grasses.
-In north Texas, the fungus thrives on St. Augustine and Zoysia turf grasses.
-Bermuda grass is not effected by brown patch.
+It affects warm season turf grasses.
+In North Texas, the fungus thrives on St. Augustine and Zoysia turf grasses.
+Bermuda grass is not affected by brown patch.